 Most homemade vegetarian burgers are rather fragile in an uncooked state.

-I’ve made these burgers several times over the years and they can be done on a conventional outdoor grill.
+I’ve made these Lentil Walnut Veggie Burgers several times over the years and they can be done on a conventional outdoor grill.
 However, you’ll need a vegetable grill rack and you’ll need to be very careful handling them.
 Be sure to use indirect heat because of the nuts.
 Burned nuts are awful!

 I cheat a little bit to get the gorgeous grill marks you see here.
 I bake them first, then pop them onto a grill pan.

 And then this Avocado Tzatziki Sauce!
-It’s so cool and refreshing with these spicy burgers!
+It’s so cool and refreshing with these spicy Lentil Walnut Veggie Burgers!

 Serve with fresh, crunchy lettuce, tomato, red onion, broccoli sprouts, more avocado and oh my!
 You’ll need a knife to eat this one!